houskan/CILlitbang/README.md

 ## Usage
 ### Run the code
-Once the virtual environment is activated you can run the code as follows.
+Once the virtual environment is activated you can run the code as follows:
 - Go into the `src` directory.
   ```sh
   cd src/